-Whenever we have visitors coming to Lake Placid, the elevator ride to the top of the ski jumps is at the top of the to-do list.
+Whenever we have visitors coming to Lake Placid, the Skyride at the Olympic Jumping Complex is at the top of the to-do list.
+The Skyride includes a ride on a state-of-the-art gondola and a glass enclosed elevator ending at the observation deck of the top of the K-120 meter jump.
 This is great for everyone if the guests are a little older, or have young kids.
-The wheelchair accessible elevator makes the views at the top effortless.
+Both the gondola and the elevator are wheelchair accessible making the views at the top effortless.
 This is a self guided tour which is perfect because you can take as little or as much time as you would like.
-There is an observation deck at the top with views from the 120 meter jump and panoramic views of the High Peaks.
+On the observation deck at the top you'll enjoy views from the 120 meter jump and panoramic views of the High Peaks.
 The birds eye view of what skiers see before they soar through the air will take your breath away.
-We love this view any time of the year, but the fall is our favorite.
-The bursting colors show the town, the mountains, and the Ausable River.
-All just by pushing a button in the elevator.
+We love this view any time of the year and you can see it all just by pushing a button in the elevator.

 Horse Show Grounds for a walk